Lawrence-Brad/cse110-hints/08-Loops.md

 # Hints for the Loops assignment
 ## Word Guessing Game

+### Using a loop to generate the initial hint
+<details><summary>Hint #1</summary><p>

+Use a loop to print one underscore for each letter.
+For more guidance on generating hints refer back to the Team Activity for Week 8.
+NOTE: If the class has not completed the team activity yet, do not read through it until after the team activity has been completed.

+</p></details>

-#### I'm confused about how to get the letter in the same position from both words
+### I'm confused about how to get the letter in the same position from both words

 <details><summary>Hint #1</summary><p>
 Remember that the index represents the position of a character in a string.